ErpNetDocs/webclient/inventory-control/issue.md

 # Issue

-This section allows you to **confirm** product quantities received by your warehouse or shop's store, and generate receipt store documents.
+This section allows you to **confirm** product quantities issued by your warehouse or shop's store, and generate receipt store documents.

 ### Prerequisites